vladislav-chunikhin/shop/README.md

 Vladislav Chunikhin

 ## Shop
-Test task that requires create a Spring-boot service application with REST CRUD methods for the following entities:
+A test task that requires create a Spring-boot service application with REST CRUD methods for the following entities:
 Category, Product, Order and OrderItem.

 - Category contains: name and a list of products.